Smart Home vs Smart Building: What’s the Difference?

 Much has been talked about the transformative values of the Internet of Things (IoT) for home and building automation.
 The growing pervasiveness of low-cost sensors and wireless technologies are drastically changing the indoor environments where we work and live, enabling higher levels of efficiency, comfort and safety.
 Given the many common use cases between a smart home and smart building including climate control, lighting automation or security and fire safety, some would assume that IoT technologies for these two architectures are highly converged.

 Indeed, IoT vendors providing home solutions like Ecobee are trying to expand their product offerings to the commercial markets.
-The question is, can we really use the same thermostat at our home to measure temperature and humidity, at our office?
+But, can we really use the same thermostat at our home to measure temperature and humidity, at our office?
 The truth is, besides functionality, scale and cost are also part of the equation.
 It’s often not the devices themselves that dictate the latter two factors, but the supported connectivity behind it.
 One thermostat might be sufficient in the home environment, but large-scale industrial and commercial facilities will require a much larger number of distributed metering points for micro-zoned HVAC regulation to optimize energy savings and occupancy comfort.

 What’s more, while it’s true that home and building automation networks share certain common goals, the use case matrix in the latter is much more complex.
 Space management, equipment maintenance, asset tracking, waste management and intelligent parking are all compelling smart building applications that remain irrelevant in the home settings.
 The wider array of use cases means that there are substantially more granular endpoints to be connected.